AdaGold/slack-cli/design_activity.md

     - What are the pros and cons of each approach?
 - What surprised you about this design?
 - What questions do you have about this design?

+## Wrap-up

+We encourage you to use our design for this project, at least as a starting point.
+However, if there are changes you need to make, particularly things like helper methods or extra attributes, you are welcome to do so.
+It's your project, after all.